SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD_CDM-570_Serial.md

 - Internal Reference:

   - **Warm Up Delay**: For internal frequency reference (OCXO). *Disabled* (instant on - no delay for OCXO to reach temperature) or *Enabled* (unit waits until OCXO reaches correct temperature)

   - **Warm Up Countdown**: Used to truncate the Warm-up delay period to zero, forcing the unit into '*instant-on*' mode.
 As a query, returns the Warm-up Delay countdown, in seconds remaining.
 Range is from *000* to *200* seconds.

 - Terrestrial Interface:

   - **Interface Type**: Used to define which electrical interface type is active at the data connectors.
 If *RS422*, *V.35*, or *RS232* is selected, the menu also indicates the operation of RTS/CTS.

   - **RTS**: Defines how RTS/CTS will operate at the main data interface.

   - **Line Build Out**: Valid only for T1 interface.

 ### Modem - Status

 Use this read-only page to view information about the modem's general operating status and configuration parameters.

-> Installed Options: This read-only section provides information for additional installed options.
+- **Installed Options**: This read-only section provides information for additional installed options.

 ### Modem - Logs